elephant-track/elephant-track.github.io/docs/README.md

     </tr>
     <tr>
       <td>NN linking threshold</td>
-      <td>In the linking workflow, the length of the link should be smaller than this value.<br>If the optical flow is used in linking, the length is calculated as the distance based on the flow-corrected position of the spot.</td>
+      <td>In the linking workflow, the length of the link should be smaller than this value.<br>If the optical flow is used in linking, the length is calculated as the distance based on the flow-corrected position of the spot.
+This value is referred to as <code>d_serch</code> in the paper.</td>
     </tr>
     <tr>
       <td>NN max edges</td>